open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-html-games.md

-# Adding HTML Games to planet.vi
+# Add HTML Games to Planet Nation "vi"

-In this section, you will learn how to add HTML games to the planet `vi` nation.
+In this section, you will learn how to add HTML games to the planet nation - "vi.
 Follow the steps below carefully and refer to the provided screenshots for better clarity.

 ## Step 1: Visit planet vi